Back to blog

 Companies Using It: Airbnb, Uber, Google

-Java is a well-established language that has been around for decades and remains a top choice for large-scale, enterprise-level applications.
-It’s known for its portability, thanks to the “write once, run anywhere” philosophy enabled by the Java Virtual Machine (JVM).
-Java also used to be the backbone of Android app development but now it's mostly used for maintaining legacy apps as Kotlin is now a more popular choice for a native Android development.
+Java is a well-established language that has been around for decades.
+It remains a top choice for large-scale, enterprise-level apps.
+It's known for its portability, thanks to the "write once, run anywhere" approach of the Java Virtual Machine (JVM).
+Java also used to be the backbone of Android app development.
+Now it's mainly used for maintaining legacy apps, as Kotlin has become more popular for native Android work.

-Companies like Airbnb and Uber rely on Java for their scalable, high-performance backend systems, while large enterprises use it for everything from web apps to internal software solutions.
+Companies like Airbnb and Uber rely on Java for their scalable, high-performance backend systems.
+Large enterprises use it for everything from web apps to internal software solutions.

-Why Learn Java?: Java’s maturity, robust performance, and extensive ecosystem make it ideal for long-term software projects.
-It’s also a key language for Android app development, ensuring developers have plenty of opportunities in mobile app markets.
+Why Learn Java?: Java's maturity, strong performance, and large ecosystem make it ideal for long-term software projects.
+It's also a key language for Android app development.
+This gives developers plenty of opportunities in mobile app markets.

 4. C++: The Best Programming Language for Game Development and Systems Programming